DFE-Digital/apply-for-teacher-training/docs/docker-for-devops.md

 ### Building and running the 'prod-build' image target locally

+Under normal circumstances you will seldom need to run a build using these instructions.
+It is only required if a build in Azure fails and you need to reproduce the failure locally to debug.

 1. Launch a terminal and clone the `apply-for-teacher-training` Git repo.
 1. Create a copy of the [.env.development](../.env.development) file and name it `.env`.
-1. Edit the .env file and append the following additional envrionment variables to the end of the file.
+1. Edit the `.env` file and append the following additional envrionment variables to the end of the file.
    - `GOVUK_NOTIFY_API_KEY=test`
+   - `RAILS_ENV=production`
    - `SECRET_KEY_BASE=test`
    - `AUTHORISED_HOSTS=localhost` (_NOTE: If you are not running the Docker image locally this variable will need to be set to the hostname or IP address of the host running the service.
 This variable can accept multiple values as a comma separated list if required._)
    - `RAILS_SERVE_STATIC_FILES=true`
-   - `RAILS_ENV=production`
 1. Take a backup of the [docker-compose.override.yml](../docker-compose.override.yml) file by renaming it to something else of your choosing.
 1. Take a copy of the [docker-compose.azure.yml](../docker-compose.azure.yml) and name it `docker-compose.override.yml` to replace the file you backed up in the previous step.
 1. Open the new `docker-compose.override.yml` file and make the following changes to it: